aaongr/tic-tac-toe/README.md

-# ruby-template
+# Tic Tac Toe implementation
-A tech.io playground template for Ruby
+A tech.io playground for Ruby in order to practice the development of Tic-Tac-Toe in Ruby.
+With the power of tech.io we just need an internet browser and not a specific ide or editor.